 You should really be using hand wraps whenever you’re wearing a pair of gloves, to make sure you always have maximum protection, regardless what sort of training you’re doing.
 Many gyms won’t even let you box without some sort of hand wrap or inner glove.

 While wearing hand wraps with boxing gloves is fairly obvious, people tend not to think about it when it comes to MMA gloves.
 Despite being smaller in size, you can in fact safely fit hand wraps on underneath most pairs of MMA gloves, which seeing as MMA gloves have less padding than a boxing glove, is incredibly important.
 When wrapping hands for MMA you may want to find a wrap which puts a bit more emphasis on staying clear of the palm, as it makes grappling a little bit easier.
+Buying a shorter length of hand wrap may also be an option to reduce bulk, although will reduce protection as the same time.

 So how do hand wraps actually make it all safer?